microsoft/ShipDetection/README.md

 1. Start Visual Studio Code.
 2. Open the palette (SHIFT+CTRL+P) and run a Git: Clone command to clone the `https://github.com/Microsoft/ShipDetector` repository to a local folder (it doesn't matter which folder).
 3. When the repository has been cloned, open the folder in Visual Studio Code.
 4. Wait while additional files are installed to support the Python code projects in the repo.
+You may need to manually install packages if necessary.

 ## .env Setup